Say goodbye to stockouts with automated inventory management

 3. Set reorder points

 As we mentioned before, setting reorder points is a great way to avoid stockouts.
-Look for software that allows you to set notifications for each item, so you can restock before you run out.
+Look for software that allows you to set notifications for each item so you can restock before you run out.

 4. Seamlessly integrate with other apps

 Most likely, you’re already using certain apps to run your business.
+These may include:

 It’s important to choose inventory management software that can integrate with these.

-Look for an automation software that helps you manage all business operations.
+Look for automation software that helps you manage all business operations.
 Implementing process automation helps you integrate your favorite tools to centralize your entire business into one platform.

 5. Forecast your inventory